Novotel Manila Araneta City: Construction and architecture

 The building of Novotel Manila Araneta Center has a total of 24 floors.
 The Araneta Group, under Jorge L. Araneta tapped EEI Corporation as the main contractor in the construction of the hotel building.
 Araneta also tapped London-based architect Sudhakar Thakurdesai as the design consultant of the project, while tapping Kang Tang of Taiwan and lighting firm Lumino Design for the lighting works of the hotel.
 Araneta tapped Thai-firm IA49 as the interior designers of the project, while local firm PGAA Creative Design was tapped for the landscaping works of the hotel.

+The architectural design of the hotel features an urban contemporary architecture, emphasizing natural light throughout the building, with patches of vertical fins installed on the facade, patterned in blue and red colors, while the hotel's white exterior also features vertical trellises.
+The hotel also hallmarks a high ceiling, semi circle-shaped main lobby installed with vertical wooden fins and vertical striped LED lights display, emphasizing the Araneta City's historic milestones.

 Features

-The hotel has 40000 m2 of total floor area and features an urban contemporary architecture that emphasizes natural light throughout the building.
+The hotel has 40000 m2 of total floor area.
 The hotel also offers a variety of rooms, ranging from the Superior Rooms, Deluxe Rooms, Executive Rooms, Executive Suites, and a Presidential Suite measuring 694 m2 of total floor area located at the 24th floor.
+The hotel's management operations are also assisted by McLaren Technologies.

 Novotel also houses a variety of amenities located within the amenity area, which includes a gym, a play area (Novotel Kids Club), a spa room (In Balance Spa).
-The hotel also offers a variety of events venues for MICE (Meetings, Incentives, Conventions and Exhibitions) Amenities, and an outdoor events venue, namely the Versailles Event Garden, which has a total floor area of 2500 m2 of grass and open spaces.
+The hotel also offers a variety of events venues for MICE (Meetings, Incentives, Conventions and Exhibitions) Amenities, and an outdoor events venue, the Versailles Event Garden, which has a total floor area of 2500 m2 of grass and open spaces.
 The Versailles Event Garden utilizes the rooftop of the adjacent Araneta Coliseum Parking Garage South and also includes an events tent, and archways.
-The hotel also features 7 meeting & function rooms, and the pillarless Monet Grand Ballroom capable of housing a total of 1,500 people.
-The hotel also houses the Wintz Garden, and the Premier Lounge, offering complete views of the Metro Manila skyline and the Province of Rizal.
+The hotel also features 7 meeting & function rooms named the Pissarro, the Matisse, the Degas, the Van Gogh, the Cezanne, the Renoir and the Gauguin.
+The hotel also houses the Wintz, Chavannes and Delacroix outdoor gardens; the pillarless Monet Grand Ballroom, capable of housing a total of 1,500 people; and the Premier Lounge, a dome-shaped, high-ceiling lounge offering complete views of the Metro Manila skyline and the Province of Rizal.

-The hotel offers 5 different restaurants, namely the Food Exchange Manila, the Gourmet Bar, the sixth Pool Bar and Lounge, Indulge Gelato, and the Sabor Bar de Vinos, owned by Araneta Group CEO Jorge L. Araneta.
+The hotel offers 5 different restaurants, namely the Food Exchange Manila, the Gourmet Bar, the sixth Pool Bar and Lounge, the Indulge Gelato, and the Prana Indian Cuisine, the hotel's latest restaurant, which opened its doors on March 15, 2023, and is attached to the Food Exchange Manila.
+Prior to the opening of Prana, the Indian cuisine menus were part of the cuisines offered by Food Exchange Manila since 2021.
+Due to the opening of Prana, The Sabor Bar de Vinos, a wine bar owned by Araneta Group CEO Jorge L. Araneta, was eventually integrated to the Food Exchange Manila in 2023.